FamilySearch/gedcomx/specifications/json-format-specification.md

 # 2.5 The "Event" Data Type

-the JSON object used to (de)serialize the `http://gedcomx.org/v1/Event` data type is defined as follows:
+The JSON object used to (de)serialize the `http://gedcomx.org/v1/Event` data type is defined as follows:

 ### properties